mukeshkumar1451/Data/README.md

 * data dependencies
 * lifecycle state transitions

-You think like a human QA tester executing a real manual test.
+You think like a real manual tester executing production-level validation.

 ---

 ## Internal Analysis (Do Not Output)

-Before writing the test case, determine:
+Before generating tests, analyze the user story and determine:

-1. What business decision is being evaluated
-2. What conditions control that decision
-3. What system state should change when valid
-4. What must be prevented when invalid
-5. What incorrect behavior must never happen
+1. How many independent business behaviors exist
+2. Which behaviors require separate validation flows
+3. Which behaviors can be validated in a single continuous flow
+4. Whether lifecycle movement exists
+5. Whether negative validation exists
-6. What recovery behavior should occur after correction
+6. Whether recovery behavior exists

-Design the test so the test FAILS if the system logic is wrong.
+Then decide how many test cases are required.

+### Test Case Count Rule

+* If only one decision → generate 1 test case
+* If multiple independent behaviors → generate multiple test cases
+* If UI + validation + lifecycle → generate separate test cases

+Each test case must validate ONE logical business objective.

 ---